Matthew 5

 28 You should not worry about your clothes.
 Think about how the wild flowers grow.
 They do not work or make clothes for themselves.
 29 But I tell you this.
 Even one wild flower is more beautiful than King Solomon was.
 And King Solomon wore the most beautiful clothes.
 30 It is God that gives beautiful clothes even to the grass.
 One day the grass is growing in the field, but the next day people will cut it and burn it.
 God will certainly take care of you, much more than he takes care of the grass.
 You should trust him more than you do!

 31 So do not worry about these things.
 Do not always say, “What will we eat?”, or “What will we drink?”, or “What will we wear?”
 32 People who do not know God are always trying to get these things.
 But as for you, your Father in heaven knows that you need them.
 33 Instead, always think about the things that are important in the kingdom of heaven.
 Always do what God shows you is right.
 Then he will also give you the things that you need each day.
-34 So do not have trouble in your mind about what might happen tomorrow.
+34 So do not worry about what might happen tomorrow.
 Tomorrow will have its own problems.
 It is enough for you to be thinking each day about the problems of that day.’

 Matthew 7